christyheaton/PostGIS_Tab_Convert/README.md

 ## Overview

 This script will automate and customize export of data from PostGIS databases into shapefiles.
+These scripts were made for a specific project, and it is customized for that project.
+However, someone familiar with Python could easily modify queries and row/column names to suit their needs.

 [Export_All.py] (https://github.com/christyheaton/PostGIS_Tab_Convert/blob/master/Export_All.py) is a simple script that loops through all of the country databases and exports the data in "planet_osm_line", "planet_osm_point", "planet_osm_polygon", "planet_osm_roads" into shapefiles without customization.
 Warning: this may produce extremely large files.